dotnet/docs/docs/core/install/linux.md

 These packages are supported by Microsoft.

-You are encouraged to install .NET from the official distribution archive if it is available, even if it is also available at packages.microsoft.com for your distribution.
+You are encouraged to install .NET from the official archive for your distribution if it is available there, even if it is also available at packages.microsoft.com.

 ## Other distributions